Battery Collection Week 2025

 The City of Barrie

-Each November during Battery Collection Week—the first full week of November—batteries are accepted for curbside collection.
+Each November during Battery Collection Week—the first full week of November—batteries are accepted for curbside collection at residential properties.

-The program is for rechargeable and single-use batteries only, including type AAA, AA, A, C, D, 9-Volt and button batteries commonly used for hearing aids and watches.
+The program is for single-use batteries only, including type AAA, AA, A, C, D, 9-Volt and button batteries commonly used for hearing aids and watches.
 Collected batteries are sent for processing to separate and recycle the various components.
+Get details on safe battery storage.

-Cell phone, laptop, car batteries and battery packs are not accepted, but can be taken to the Barrie Landfill Site (272 Ferndale Drive North), which is open Tuesday–Saturday, 8:30am–3:30pm.
+Cell phone, laptop, car batteries, as well as battery packs were not accepted, but can be taken to the Barrie Landfill Site (272 Ferndale Drive North), which is open Tuesday–Saturday, 8:30am–3:30pm.

 Get full details on battery disposal